-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.10 TERRES STRIAL BIODIVERSITY SPECIES Impact Managemen t Outcome: ct to the vegetation community ct to plant Species of conservation concern (SCC) Indicator and Comp • records and registers. /areness programme/toolbox talks. /dit reports.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.10 TERRE STRIAL BIODIVERSITY SPECIES act to the vegetation community act to plant Species of conservation concern (SCC) Induction training pliance Mechanism: grecords and registers. wareness programme/toolbox talks. udit reports.
 Vegetation Management Construction works should be confined to the proposed development footprint.
 No construction-related activities should occur on the adjacent vegetated area.
-Site ManagerContractor Construction All clearing for the Project should be restricted to the proposed Project footprints only, with no clearing permitted outside of these areas. • EO The footprints to be cleared should be demarcated prior to construction to prevent unnecessary clearing outside of these areas.
+All clearing for the Project should be restricted to the proposed Project footprints only, with no clearing permitted outside of these areas.
+Site ManagerContractorEO Construction The footprints to be cleared should be demarcated prior to construction to prevent unnecessary clearing outside of these areas.
 No heavy vehicles should travel beyond the marked works zone.
-The area adjacent to the proposed development to be cordoned off as a no-go area during the construction phase.
-Temporary facilities associated with construction, such as contractor site offices, portable toilets, storage and laydown areas, should be located on land that is currently transformed or developed.
-Where applicable, removed topsoil and soil should be stockpiled and used to rehabilitate all non- operational disturbed areas.
+The area adjacent to the proposed development to be cordoned off as a no-go area during the construction phase. - Temporary facilities associated with construction, such as contractor site offices, portable toilets, storage and laydown areas, should be located on land that is currently transformed or developed.
+Where applicable, removed topsoil and soil should be stockpiled and used to rehabilitate all non-operational disturbed areas.